-This course further develops laboratory techniques applicable to the analysis, separation, purification and synthesis of organic compounds.
+This course further develops laboratory techniques applicable to the analysis, separation, purification, and synthesis of organic compounds.

-341 Biochemistry I
+341 Biochemistry I 3 hours FA Odd

 This is the first semester of a comprehensive biochemistry course providing an introduction to the chemical and physical properties of biologically important molecules.
-Topics to be discussed in this course include carbohydrates, proteins, nucleic acids, lipids and enzymes.
+Topics to be discussed in this course include carbohydras, proteins, nucleic acids, lipids, and enzymes.